gadusushirisha/Customer-Product-relationship/README.md

 The developed [stored procedure](./Stored-procedure.sql) will retain the complete customer information for the submitted customer's id.

+## Web API using MVC layout

+The developed MVC layout will display the customer information using the API end point with the input as customer id and returns the customer's information.

 * The API endpoint information is stored in the following file: [Customer API](./CustomerAPI.rar)
 * The following file contains the database back up: [Sample.bak](./Sample.bak)

 *Note:* Please unzip the files as they are zipped in rar.

-## Creating a MVC layout

-The developed MVC layout will display the customer information using the API end point with the input as customer id and returns the customer's information.

 ## Angular application information